erickserra/erickserra/README.md

 ### Hello, I’m Erick. 👋

-I'm a Front-end developer based in Lisbon, Portugal.
-I'm interested in React, Node JS and all the ecosystem around it.
+I'm a Front-end developer based in Portugal.
+I'm interested in React, Typescript, Node JS and all the ecosystem around it.

 I'm currently working at Blip, https://www.blip.pt/ as a Software Engineer.